 Decide on the structure ahead of time to keep the game from lagging.
 Consider what criteria will constitute scoring, and what constitutes a game-winning score.
 Small, inexpensive prizes can make things interesting, especially if they are theme-appropriate.
 Be sure the rules are simple and that they give everyone an equal chance.
 Also, avoid a situation where people are eliminated and must sit out while others continue the game.
 An ending tally of points is a better way to keep everyone involved.

 Some people seem to have a catalog of trivia questions with answers floating in their heads, available for recall at all times.
 For the rest of us, good sources of trivia questions are a must if we are to host a fun and drama-free event.
 It is always best to have a document answer to a question so that any arguments can be quashed, and a reliable source for questions with accurate answers makes everything go smoothly.
+Plus, you’ll want to make sure the questions you come up with are fun and entertaining for your audience!
 Here are some of our favorite sources for trivia night questions.

 One simple solution to the problem of finding trivia questions and answers is to simply print out the questions you find on Trivia Bliss.
 All of these questions are free to use.
 There are printable quizzes in PDF format, or you can find the ones you like and copy and paste them to a document.
 There are other places on the web where you can find free questions as well, such as J-Archive for Jeopardy! questions.
 The questions for your trivia night should be challenging and engaging, but should not be so obscure that only one or two contestants might know the answers.
 They should also be fun, though, so remember to lob a few softballs in there.